 Importance of Support

-Author's Perspective: Emotional support and spirituality are critical to being able to conquer your diabetes and defeat it.
+Author's Perspective: Emotional support and spirituality are critical to being able to successfully fight and conquer any disease, including diabetes.
 Emotional support and spirituality (your inner spirit) also help to reduce the stress in your life.

 And, if it weren't for being able to find the humor in dealing with the doctors and drugs and laugh sometimes, I would have gone crazy. :-)